 The M.D. program within the School of Medicine prepares students to become the next generation of physician leaders.
 Dual degree programs and specialized pathways provide opportunity gain knowledge and experience in areas of particular interest.
 Baylor’s residency and fellowship programs overseen by the Office of Graduate Medical Education include more than 80-programs accredited by the Accreditation Council of Graduate Medical Education as well as 40 Texas Medical Board approved programs.

 Continuing Medical Education programs offered both on onsite and online support life-long learning.

 School of Allied Health Sciences

-The School of Allied Health Sciences' innovative programs and location in the world's largest health complex combine to prepare our students for successful careers shaping the future of healthcare as physician assistants, nurse anesthetists and orthotists and prosthetists.
+The School of Allied Health Sciences' innovative programs and location in the world's largest health complex combine to prepare our students for successful careers shaping the future of healthcare as physician assistants, nurse anesthetists, orthotists and prosthetists and genetic counselors.

 National School of Tropical Medicine

 Through Diploma in Tropical Medicine, Seminar in Tropical Medicine, Tropical Medicine Summer Institute, and workshops and seminars the National School of Tropical Medicine educates current and future scientists, doctors and policy makers about all facets of tropical medicine.